BukiOffor/alephZero-api/README.md

 ```

 ## Usage
+You can create a new python file in the base folder or you can edit the `main.py` in the base folder to run your code.
 `api/lib.py` contains a python module that interacts with the aleph zero blockchain.
 To use the module, you can import the `Chain` class from api/lib.py.

 ```python